 As part of the program, the Australia Awards adopts the use of the term Gender Equality and Social Inclusion (GESI) to refer to the discourse of gender equality, disability inclusion and Human Immunodeficiency Virus-HIV.

-Regardless of the economic, geographic and ethnic factors, social inclusion requires the removal of institutional barriers and increasing the access to opportunities and resources for individuals and groups especially for those who face marginalization and discrimination in society.
+Regardless of the economic, geographic and ethnic factors, social inclusion requires the removal of institutional barriers and increasing access to opportunities and resources for individuals and groups, especially for those who face marginalization and discrimination in society.
 For example, Persons with Disabilities (PWDs).

-It was on this premise that we conducted a training on the themes of Gender, Disability, HIV and the Social Determinants of Health.
-It was absolutely humbling to conduct this training with my PhD principal supervisor Dr. Julie Anne King alongside Dr.Julie-Anne Carroll.
+It was on this premise that we conducted training on the themes of Gender, Disability, HIV and the Social Determinants of Health.
+It was absolutely humbling to conduct this training with my PhD principal supervisor Dr. Julie Anne King, alongside Dr.Julie-Anne Carroll.